dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

 * For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
 Every target node will require a RedHat subscription.

-* Users should also ensure that all repos are available on the RHEL control plane.
+* Users should also ensure that all repos (AppStream, BaseOS and CRB) are available on the RHEL control plane.

 * Ensure that the ``pxe_nic`` and ``public_nic`` are in the firewalld zone: public.